abhisheksakibanda/comp8157-blog-site/README.md

 # Blogging Web Application (COMP-8157)

 A Blogging website with user authentication functionality.
-The application has been build with the following stack:
+The application has been built with the following stack:

 - Front-end: HTML, JS, Bootstrap
 - Back-end: Python (FastAPI)